jon-jacky/Piety/samples/ed.md

 a command mode that emulates classic *ed*, or use its API to edit from the Python prompt or write editing scripts in Python.

+**ed** can wait for input without blocking, so it can run with a cooperative multitasking system such as *Piety*.

 ## Commands ##

 **ed** supports these commands from classic *ed*: